 As pediatricians, we are on the ‘front line’ of the battle against this epidemic.
-Our patients commonly come in with respiratory tract infections and symptoms such as runny noses, sore throats or coughs.
-These are the types of illnesses for which antibiotics are most commonly inappropriately prescribed.
+Over 90% of common childhood illnesses are viruses that do not require or improve with antibiotics.
+Respiratory tract infections (i.e. colds), runny noses, sore throats or coughs are the illnesses and symptoms for which antibiotics are most commonly inappropriately prescribed.
 Sometimes, this is due to pressure placed on health care providers by well-intentioned but misinformed patients or families.
-The majority of these illnesses are caused by viruses, such as those that cause the common cold.
 Often, symptoms can linger for up to 10 days, but will resolve with time.
 Most symptoms can be relieved with simple remedies or occasionally over the counter medications.
 It is important to remember that these types of illnesses are NOT made better by antibiotics.
-In addition, antibiotics themselves often cause new symptoms, due to side effects such as stomach aches, diarrhea or yeast infections.
+In addition, antibiotics themselves often cause new symptoms, due to side effects such as stomach aches, diarrhea, yeast infections or allergic reactions.
+Between 2011 and 2015, antibiotic-associated adverse drug events accounted for almost 50% of emergency department visits of all medication related visits.
 We will help you to understand how to best manage your child’s symptoms, and when further intervention, such as antibiotics are needed.
-Your pediatricians and nurse practitioners utilize the many tools, extensive training and knowledge available to us in deciding both when to prescribe antibiotics and which antibiotics to prescribe for your child.
+Your pediatricians and nurse practitioners utilize the many tools, extensive training and knowledge in deciding both when to prescribe antibiotics and which antibiotics to prescribe for your child.

 We see it as our responsibility to safeguard not only the current generation from the spread of antibiotic resistance but that of your children’s children as well.
 We encourage you to help us in this endeavor.
 We encourage you to talk with us and listen to our advice as to whether antibiotics are appropriate for your child’s illness.
 We hope you will support efforts to decrease the use of inappropriate antibiotics in manufacturing and agriculture, as well as ongoing efforts for research into prevention of resistant illnesses and development of new antibiotics.
 Together, we can work to combat this growing and frightening epidemic.